dolph/cv/README.md

 ## Side projects

+- [git-ready](http://dolphm.com/git-ready/): I found OpenStack's Gerrit workflow to be a little cumbersome and (ironically) anti-social, so I built to a tool to eliminate that pain and promote positive social interactions.

 - [github.com/dolph/recipes](https://github.com/dolph/recipes): I love to cook, and I manage my recipe collection with version control nearly every day.

 - [pasteraw](http://pasteraw.com/): Frustrated by slow pastebin services with poor CLI support, I built an incredibly fast, lightweight plaintext pastebin service that pushes content directly to a CDN-enabled object store.